FAQGURU/FAQGURU/topics/en/ruby.md

 * https://gist.github.com/ryansobol/5252653#file-gistfile1-md

 [[↑] Back to top](#Ruby)
 ### What is a module?
 Can you tell me the difference between classes and modules?
-(Mid)

 Modules serve as a mechanism for **namespaces**.